DataDog/integrations-core/databricks/README.md

 ## Overview

-This check monitors [Databricks][1].
+Monitor your [Databricks][1] clusters with the Datadog [Spark integration][6].

 ## Setup

 ### Installation

-The Databricks check is included in the [Datadog Agent][2] package.
+Monitor Databricks Spark applications with the [Datadog Spark integration][2].
 No additional installation is needed on your server.

 ### Configuration

-Use the [Spark Integration][2] to monitor your Apache Spark Cluster.
+Configure the [Spark integration][2] to monitor your Apache Spark Cluster.

 #### Standard cluster